-Now he was retired, owner of an old house on the historical alley in Philly, far far away from the old Texas ranch where he grew up galavanting on the dusty and wide roads.
+Now he was retired, owner of an old house on the historic alley in Philly, far, far away from the old Texas ranch where he grew up gallivanting on the dusty and wide roads.

-Emily’s fascination with this fantastic relative grew with every post-card and with every letter, and when she finally met him and was able to put a face to that glorious name, she was thrilled.
+Emily’s fascination with this fantastic relative grew with every post-card and with every letter, and when she finally met him and could put a face to that glorious name, it thrilled her.
 And now Emily was keen on writing a book about him.
-About him and his adventures, the life of his generation and, especially of the people’s Colonel, as he was known in his circles.
+About him and his adventures, the life of his generation and, especially of the people’s Colonel, as people knew him.

 Red door, red windows, second floor.

 Emily stopped dead in her tracks.
 There was more than one red door.
-And definitely many many more red windows.
+And definitely many, many more red windows.
 Did he say there were red windows also on the second floor?
-Did she have somewhere written down the full address?
+Did she have somewhere written the full address?

--Yes, said the voice, a better angle for a selfie, probably… Or the best light?
-Or something as trivial as this.
+“Yes, obviously,” said the voice, “a better angle for a selfie, … Or the best light?
+Or something as trivial as this.”

 Emily finally faced the man and gasped.
 He was tall.
-Okay, truth be told, comparing to her height, everyone was tall.
+Okay, truth be told, compared to her height, everyone was tall.
 But this guy had to be at least 6 feet.
 Tall, blond and dangerous.
-Or was that dark and dangerous.
+Or was that dark and dangerous?
 Anyhow, this blond one looked dangerous enough to give the dark ones a run for their money.